 Program Schedule: Clinical Shadowing Program – Zambia 2017

 June 11– June 17, 2017 DAILY SCHEDULE:

 Sunday, June 12

 Students arrive at the Oliver Tambo International Airport, Johannesburg, South Africa.
-Transport from the airport to the lodge will be provided if you notify us of your itinerary 2 weeks before June 11th, 2017.
 The specific address and phone number of the lodge and Apprentice Inc., in Johannesburg, South Africa, will be communicated to you in due course.

 PLEASE NOTE: THAT INITIAL ORIENTATION FOR THE PROGRAM WILL BE FOR TWO DAYS IN JOHANNESBURG, SOUTH AFRICA